 The Gâteau au Yaourt, otherwise known as yogurt cake, is a very popular recipe in France for families with young children.
 Not that people without children can’t enjoy a good yogurt cake, it is just that the idea is that kids make this recipe themselves with or without the help of mom and dad.

-It is a simple recipe, but the trick is in the measurements.
+It is a simple cake recipe as far as French cakes go, but the trick is in the measurements.
 Instead of complicated “grams, cups, and liters”, everything is measured by the size of an ordinary individual-size yogurt cup.
 The idea is that it is so easy, that even a child who can’t read, can understand the basic instructions and be able to participate and make his/her own dessert.

 I see a lot of French yogurt cake recipes that miss this essential point, et c’est un peu dommage quand même! (it’s a shame).